genesos/AttrAjax/README.md

 ##Methods
 ###attrAjax()
-Binds events for ajax request.
+Binds the tags with ajax requests.

 ####Code example:
 #####by attribute